 If you are asked to provide dates of employment, but not why you left, then this shouldn't be an issue at this time.
 However, if there is a section that asks why you left a position, then you will need to address the gap in employment.
 There are two ways to do this:

 - Explain in detail why you left a position.
 With this option, you can provide specifics.
 For example, you left to go back to school in order to seek a better position, or, you left so you could take care of your children since they were just starting high school.

 - Briefly explain why you left a position.
-In this case, you will be brief with why you left a position.
+In this case, you will be brief about why you left a position.
 So in comparison with the examples above, you can state you wished to continue your education, or, so you could raise your children.

-- Education - In the detailed example, the goal stated was to secure a better job by continuing education.
+- Education: In the detailed example, the goal stated was to secure a better job by continuing education.
 That part about wanting a better job isn't needed.
 Stating that you want to continue your education is enough.

-- Children - In the detailed example, a statement was made that the children were in high school.
+- Children: In the detailed example, a statement was made that the children were in high school.
 That's too specific and unnecessary.
 It sounds like specific reasons may cause you to quit again.
 The brief statement is more succinct and sounds like you are ready for a long term job again.

 Explaining a Gap During a Job Interview

 This is the big one.
-During a job interview this question may and probably will come up.
+During a job interview, this question may and probably will come up.
 You will want to be prepared on how to address this during the interview.

 - Try to address the gap in employment history before you are asked about it.
 Don't state things like, "I'd like to address the gap in my employment history" or anything like that.
 Instead, segue into it.
 When asked to talk about yourself, your experience, etc., try to weave it in.
 It's recommended that you don't discuss the reason why there is a gap if it may hurt the chances in you landing the job.